 As mentioned above, a DUI conviction can result in harsh criminal penalties.
 For example, a first DUI offense is punishable by license revocation for up to one year, fines between $500 and $5,000, and even a maximum jail term of two and a half years.

 Additionally, a conviction can lead to a criminal record, which can have a negative impact on your life.
 Getting a job, applying for college, and living a normal life can be difficult with a conviction following you everywhere.

-That is why a Boston DUI defense lawyer, like Attorney DeGiacomo can defend you in both criminal and RMV court.
-He can guide you through the intricacies of the legal process while protecting your rights and freedom.
+That is why a Boston DUI defense lawyer, like Attorney DeGiacomo and Attorney Mikhlin, can defend you in both criminal and RMV court.
+They can guide you through the intricacies of the legal process while protecting your rights and freedom.